GEOG 5093 - Introduction to Urbanisation

-Assessment Detail3000 word essay/case study – students will write a research case study essay that critically evalutaes and describes the history of urbanisation in one megacity: 30%
+Assessment Detail3000 word essay/case study – students will write a research case study essay that critically evaluates planning in a major urban area – 50% weighting

-Group verbal presentation – students in a group, make a 30 minute presentation to the class which showcases a plan for urban sustainability for a chosen city – 35%
+Oral presentation – students make a 15 minute presentation to the class which showcases their understanding of urban issues – 20%

 SubmissionAll assignments are submitted electronically via MyUni.